VR-25/acc/README.md

 Kernel level permissions forbid write access to certain interfaces.

 Sometimes, restoring the default current may not work without a system reboot.
-A workaround is setting an absurdly high current value (e.g., 9000 mA).
+A workaround is setting the default max current value or any arbitrary high number (e.g., 9000 mA).
 Don't worry about frying things.
 The phone will only draw the max it can take.

+WARNING: limiting voltage causes battery state of charge (SoC) deviation on some devices.
+The  battery management system self-calibrates constantly, though.
+Thus, as soon as the default voltage limit is restored, it'll start "fixing" itself.

+Limiting current, on the other hand, has been found to be universally safe.
+Some devices do not support just any current value, though.
+That's not to say out-of-range values cause issues.
+These are simply ignored.

 ### Diagnostics/Logs

-Volatile logs (gone on reboot) are stored in `/dev/.acc/`, persistent logs - `/sdcard/vr25/acc/logs/`.
+Volatile logs (gone on reboot) are stored in `/dev/.acc/`, persistent logs - `/sdcard/Documents/vr25/acc/logs/`.

 `acc -le` exports all acc logs, plus Magisk's and extras to `/sdcard/acc-$device_codename.tar.bz2`.
 The logs do not contain any personal information and are never automatically sent to the developer.